-The diagram below shows the high-level steps of a distributed write-only transaction, not including any conflict resolution.
+The following diagram depicts the high-level steps of a distributed write-only transaction, not including any conflict resolution:

 The client sends a request to a YugabyteDB tablet server that requires a distributed transaction.
-Here is an example using our extension to CQL:
+The following example uses an extension to CQL:

 START TRANSACTION; UPDATE t1 SET v = 'v1' WHERE k = 'k1'; UPDATE t2 SET v = 'v2' WHERE k = 'k2'; COMMIT;

-The tablet server that receives the transactional write request becomes responsible for driving all the steps involved in this transaction, as described below.
-This orchestration of transaction steps is performed by a component we call a transaction manager.
+The tablet server that receives the transactional write request becomes responsible for driving all the steps involved in this transaction.
+This orchestration of transaction steps is performed by a component called a transaction manager.
 Every transaction is handled by exactly one transaction manager.

-We assign a transaction id and select a transaction status tablet that would keep track of a transaction status record that has the following fields:
+A transaction ID is assigned and a transaction status tablet is selected to keep track of a transaction status record that has the following fields:

 It makes sense to select a transaction status tablet in a way such that the transaction manager's tablet server is also the leader of its Raft group, because this allows to cut the RPC latency on querying and updating the transaction status.
 But in the most general case, the transaction status tablet might not be hosted on the same tablet server that initiates the transaction.

-We start writing provisional records to tablets containing the rows we need to modify.
-These provisional records contain the transaction id, the values we are trying to write, and the provisional hybrid timestamp.
-This provisional hybrid timestamp is not the final commit timestamp, and will in general be different for different provisional records within the same transaction.
+Provisional records are written to tablets containing the rows that need to be modified.
+These provisional records contain the transaction ID, the values that need to be written, and the provisional hybrid timestamp which is not the final commit timestamp and will in general be different for different provisional records within the same transaction.
 In contrast, there is only one commit hybrid timestamp for the entire transaction.

-As we write the provisional records, we might encounter conflicts with other transactions.
-In this case we would have to abort and restart the transaction.
+As the provisional records are written, it is possible to encounter conflicts with other transactions.
+In this case, the transaction would have to be aborted and restarted.
 These restarts still happen transparently to the client up to a certain number of retries.

 The YQL engine sends the response back to the client.
 If any client (either the same one or different) sends a read request for the keys that were written, the new values are guaranteed to be reflected in the response, because the transaction is already committed.
 This property of a database is sometimes called the "read your own writes" guarantee.